 30) Brassavola Orchids (Brassavola)

 This genus of 21 orchids contains plants that flower with individual flowers or bunches of white or whitish-green, spade-shaped blossoms that seem to hang from the primary plant.
-These orchids emit a very strong fragrance at night, and their pleasantly citrusy aroma attracts a specialized moth pollinator.
+These orchids emit a powerful fragrance at night, and their pleasantly citrusy aroma attracts a specialized moth pollinator.

 Native To: | Mexico, Central America, South America, and the West Indies |